ychung-mot/cc-str-dss/README.md

 Users can explore a dynamic geospatial map within the application, providing a visually intuitive representation of the geographical locations associated with the captured data.
 The map is powered by the validated coordinates, ensuring real-world accuracy and up-to-date spatial information.

+### CI/CD Pipeline

+Utilized Helm Chart and Github Actions for build and deployment to Openshift

 ## Conclusion:

 Together, these features create a robust and user-friendly environment, combining secure authentication, fine-grained authorization, and a visually informative geospatial mapping experience.